rono2845/Sign-Language-Detection/README.md

 # Sign-Language-Detection
-Helps to understand the differently abled person and communicated.
+1)Helps to understand the differently abled person and communicated.
-Used Tensorflow & Keras.
+2)Used Tensorflow & Keras.
-Implemented different types of algorithms(Sequential CNN and RandomForest) and compared accuracies.
+3)Implemented different types of algorithms(Sequential CNN and RandomForest) and compared accuracies.